 - FAA Departure Planning Information (FDI) provided by the Federal Aviation Administration (USA);

-- Correlated Position Reports (CPRs) based on ANSPs’ real-time surveillance data.
+- Correlated Position Reports (CPRs) based on ANSPs’ real-time surveillance data and spaced-based ADS-B surveillance data.
 ETFMS currently receives CPRs from most countries in the NM area of operations.
+The Integration of space-based ADS-B real-time surveillance data covers the traffic inside NM area, the adjacent airspace around NM area and the long haul traffic 6h before it reaches NM area.

 We continuously improve the quality and accuracy of our data; there is a growing number of both airports and ANSPs using our data collection service.